Creating a Successful Salon Business Plan: A Step-by-Step Guide

 There are a variety of options when it comes to alternative funding sources for your salon.
 Each option has pros and cons.
 Some options include loans, grants, crowdfunding, or partnerships.

-Loans may offer somewhat low-interest rates.
+Loans may offer somewhat low interest rates.
 However, it’s important to find out what they require for collateral or how strict the repayment terms are.

 Grants can offer funds that you don’t have to repay, but they might have strict eligibility requirements and limits on how you can use the funds.